Armadale Capital: 80%, Miniere de Kisenge-Manganese: 20%

 The total investment to bring the Congolese mine into production is estimated to be $20.42m.
 The mine is expected to have a production life of nine years, during which it is anticipated to produce approximately 231,000oz of gold (Au).

-The Mpokoto area hosts a meta-volcanic-sedimentary succession, referred to as the Lukoshi formation, which were metamorphosed into amphibolite facies.
+The Mpokoto area hosts a meta-volcanic-sedimentary succession, referred to as the Lukoshi formation, which was metamorphosed into amphibolite facies.

-The mineralisation is hosted within a sheared, inter-layered, conglomeratic sandstone of the palaeoproterozoic age (2.5bn to 1.6bn years) overlying the metamorphosed basement.
+The mineralisation is hosted within a sheared, inter-layered, conglomeratic sandstone of the palaeoproterozoic age (2.5 billion to 1.6 billion years) overlying the metamorphosed basement.
 The mineralisation is open at depth and along strike.